hubbleai/carbon-connect/README.md

    - `chunkSize`: This is the no.of tokens per chunk.
 Defaults to 1500.
    - `overlapSize`: This is the size of the overlap in tokens.
 Defaults to 20.

-4. `GOOGLE_DOCS`: This integration lets you upload files from your Google Docs.
+4. `GOOGLE_DRIVE`: This integration lets you upload files from your Google Docs.
 You can pass the following configuration for this integration:
    - `chunkSize`: This is the no.of tokens per chunk.
 Defaults to 1500.
    - `overlapSize`: This is the size of the overlap in tokens.
 Defaults to 20.